Por-Favor/quizz-game/README.md

-# simple-programs
+# quizz-game

-beginner projects written in python
+a quizz game with questions related to ICT

-This repository is for simple projects which are written in python.
+This simple program is written in python

-These projects in this repository can be coded by absoulte beginners.
+In the future, I'll be adding a GUI for this program